Real-time Multi-view Omnidirectional Depth Estimation for Real Scenarios based on Teacher-Student Learning with Unlabeled Data: Method

-In this paper, we propose a real-time omnidirectional depth estimation algorithm named RtHexa-OmniMVS for proposed HexaMODE system.
-The model architecture is illustrated in Figure \ref{fig:model_structure}.
+In this paper, we propose Rt-OmniMVS, a real-time omnidirectional depth estimation algorithm for real-scene applications on edge computing devices.
+The model architecture is illustrated in Fig. \ref{fig:model_structure}.
 The model first extracts features of input fisheye images.
-Then we employ Combined Spherical Sweeping and project multi-view images onto hypothetical spherical surfaces at different depths within a central coordinate system.
-This allows us to calculate the matching costs for different hypothetical depths.
-These costs are then regularized through a cost aggregation network, leading to depth prediction.
-We adopt the Combined Spherical Sweeping method to build two 360$^\circ$ .
-We then calculate the cosine similarity between the two spherical features, inspired by the correlation calculation methods used in stereo matching, to serve as the matching cost.
-By using the cosine similarity between feature vectors, we constructed a matching cost with dimensions $D\times H\times W$, where $D$ represents the number of hypothetical spherical surfaces, and $H$ and $W$ represent the height and width of the feature map, respectively.
-We utilized 2D convolutions to build the cost aggregation network, thereby avoiding the higher complexity of 3D convolutions and achieving a more lightweight network.
+Then we employ Combined Spherical Sweeping and project multi-view images onto hypothetical spheres at different depths within a central coordinate system.
+We build two sets of complete 360$^\circ$ features at different hypothetical spheres.
+The matching cost is calculated via cosine similarity of two sets of spherical features, inspired by correlation calculation methods in lightweight stereo matching methods\cite{Mayer2016dispnet,Xu2020aanet}.
+The dimensions of the matching cost is $D\times H\times W$, where $D$ represents the number of hypothetical spherical surfaces, and $H$ and $W$ represent the height and width of the feature map, respectively.
+We implement a multi-stage hourglass network with 2D CNNs to aggregate and regularize the matching cost and predict multi-stage 360$^\circ$ depth maps.
+We use multi-stage $smoothL_1$\cite{Girshick2015smoothl1} loss function:

-The proposed RtHexa-OmniMVS employs a multi-stage hourglass network for cost aggregation, and predicts multi-stage depth maps for supervision, thereby improving training efficiency.
-To prevent overfitting to the camera layout and orientation, we apply random horizontal rotations to the constructed matching cost and then rotate the predicted depth map back to its original orientation.
-During the inference phase, random rotations are not used, and the depth map predicted in the final stage is taken as the final output.
+where $\hat{y}$ denotes the groundtruth depth and $y_{i|i=1,2,3}$ denote the predicted depth of three stages.
+To avoid overfitting to the camera layout and orientation, we apply random horizontal rotations to the matching cost for aggregation and then rotate the predicted depth map back to its original orientation.